bbrister/SIFT3D/README.md

 - libsift3d.so - Extract and match SIFT3D features
 - libimutil.so - Utility library for image processing, regression and linear algebra.

-See /examples for sample programs using the C library and CLI.
+See /examples for sample programs using the C API.

 ## Dependencies